The GLA800-N model, new for 2019, is a long-travel yet compact-bodied actuator available with a stroke length of 800mm (31.5").

 To change the direction of travel simply swap the polarity of the DC power source to the two motor leads (this may be achieved using hardware such as our rocker switch harness or GLA-CU-X3 remote control unit).
 By varying the input voltage between 0-12V DC it is possible to control the speed of the actuator.
 Reducing the voltage will also reduce load capacity (for example at 6V the actuator will have roughly half of the maximum load capacity at 12V, and draw half the current).

-This actuator is designed primarily for compression loads, it will typically work OK in tension, up to the same rated maximum load, but can be more susceptible to damage from overloading.
+This actuator is designed primarily for compression loads, it will typically work OK in tension up to the same rated maximum load, but is is more vulnerable to damage from overloading when under tension.
 Avoid shock or impact loads (exceeding the rating) through the mounting points which could damage the actuator.

 Ensure that the control hardware and power source are capable of providing sufficient current for the loads you expect the actuator to experience.
 We cannot be held liable for damage caused to connected hardware due to inappropriate hardware selection.
 If you would like any recommendations, or for us to put together a complete power and control package, then please get in touch.